Bart Verbruggen: International career

 On 17 March 2023, Verbruggen received his first official call-up to the Dutch senior national team for the UEFA Euro 2024 qualifiers against France and Gibraltar.
 He made a debut in the national team on 13 October 2023 in a 1–2 loss against France.

 On 29 May 2024, Verbruggen was named in the Netherlands' squad for UEFA Euro 2024.
 He went on to play in each of the Netherlands' matches in the tournament, reaching the semi-finals.

+On 27 May 2026, Verbruggen was named in the Netherlands' squad for the 2026 FIFA World Cup.